mle86/php-enum/doc/Class_AutoEnumTrait.md

 # `AutoEnumTrait` Trait

-This trait can be added to any Enum class that wants a [AbstractAutoEnum]-style default implementation of the `all()` class method.
+This trait can be added to any Enum class that wants an [AbstractAutoEnum]-style default implementation of the `all()` class method.

-(In fact the [AbstractAutoEnum] class uses this trait as well.)
+(In fact the [AbstractAutoEnum] class uses this trait itself.)

 This might be useful in case of [enum class hierarchies](Enum_Inheritance.md) where you don't want your abstract base classes to have an `all()` method,